sarahciston/codingcare/posts/guide.md

 [^tinker]: To tinker is also to mend, to patch up, repair, or improve in a makeshift way [OED].
 The word derives in part from the tasks of metalworkers (per Miller Puckette & OED).

 I learned to use scrappy artistic strategies from my first computational arts teacher, [Brett Stalbaum](https://visarts.ucsd.edu/people/faculty/brett-stalbaum.html).
 I was a poet who wanted to make weird books, and he told me simply, "Pick something small you want to try to make, and use that to begin learning Python."
 Reader—I was *terrified*.
 I had been making tiny GIF poems and had tried and failed repeatedly to teach myself some HTML, CSS, and Javascript.
 But none of it would stick.
 Still, I trusted Brett, so I found a little example code for a simple chatbot and used it to make what would become "ladymouth" — a bot that tries to explain feminism to misogynists online.
 Along the way, I learned enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run, even though I started with zero vocabulary and knowledge about relational databases[^databases] or APIs[^api] or anything else.
 Through Brett's positive encouragement, and by finding the right tools for the job (Python was the language that made sense to me when other languages didn't), I slowly overcame my belief that I wasn't a coder, that I couldn't understand the tools I wanted to use, and that I didn't belong in the spaces that interested me (or that I didn't even know about).
-Being among others who were experimenting in these same ways taught me it was okay not to have all the pieces in place right away. [xxxmaybemove]
+Being among others who were experimenting in these same ways taught me it was okay not to have all the pieces in place right away.

 [^api]: APIs are the access points for the code you write to reach different services and tools online.
 API stands for Application Program Interface.
 In the same way a web interface (browser protocol) helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site using programming.
 Like ordering from a menu, an API tells the programmer what they can order and how to request the information they need.
 When coders use APIs, they're pulling data or tools into their program from the outside — for example the [National Weather Service](https://www.weather.gov/documentation/services-web-api) — on top of the code they have written themselves.
 The downside of relying on external APIs is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or updates their system... your code also breaks.
 (Hence the duct tape.)